-Sarfartoq Mineral Claim (2010/40), Greenland
+Sarfartog Mineral Claim (2010/40), Greenland

 The Company must submit an annual report by April 1, of each year detailing its activities and expenditures for approval.
 In 2015, the Company's license was renewed to December 31, 2017.
 Subsequently, in December 2015, the Greenland government granted the Company a 2-year exploration commitment holiday.
-As a result, the Company will be able to carry accrued work commitments beyond the current December 2017 license renewal date with credits available until December 31, 2019.
+In December 2017, the Greenland government extended the exploration commitment holiday for an additional year.
+As a result, the Company will be able to carry accrued work commitments beyond the current December 2017 license renewal date with credits available until December 31, 2020.
+In December 2017, Hudson applied to extend the license for an additional 3-year period.